 Programme Overview & Resources

-The NHS Educator Apprenticeship equips professionals with the skills, confidence, and recognition to become outstanding educators.
+The Educator Apprenticeship equips health and social care professionals with the skills, confidence, and recognition to become outstanding educators.
 This page brings together everything you need to understand how the programme works, the benefits it delivers, and the resources that underpin its quality.

 • Clinical supervision